TG-Techie/ckks-engine-no-std/README.md

    - Encoded polynomials are encrypted using the public key with the CKKS scheme in `ckks.rs`.

 4. **Homomorphic Operations**:
-   - Homomorphic arithmetic (addition, subtraction, multiplication, negation) is applied directly to ciphertexts in `ckks.rs`.
+   - Homomorphic operations are applied directly to ciphertexts.

 5. **Decryption**:
    - The encrypted polynomials (ciphertexts) are decrypted using the secret key.